PH-KDX/flightplandb-py/readme.md

 }
 ```
 * `decode(key, params)`: This sends a string of comma- or space-separated waypoints, beginning and ending with valid airport ICAOs, to the decoder.
 The decoder then creates a route with that info and sends the route back as in `fetch()`.
 Usage is `flightplandb.Plan.decode(key, route_string)`.
 An example `route_string` would be `EHAM SPY VENAS KJFK`.
 * `search(key, params)`: Searches for flight plans.
 Results are paginated, and contained in nested dictionaries.
+Usage is `flightplandb.Plan.search(key, params)`.
 The following search parameters are available and will be combined to form a search request.
 None of the fields are required, but at least one must be provided:
 ```
 {
   "q": <search query, str>,